Toyota owner reacts to the latest recall about airbags

 That’s why Gil was particularly concerned when I told her that the Toyota she’s now driving might be under recall for an airbag problem.
 “So it’s kind of scary to think that this car which is kind of my back up car is on the airbag recall,” she said.

 There is a way for people to check to see if their car may be under this latest recall.
-Go the National Highway Traffic Safety Administration (NHTSA) website.
-Plug in your VIN number.
+Go to the National Highway Traffic Safety Administration (NHTSA) website and plug in your VIN number.